ministryofjustice/opg-use-an-lpa/docs/runbooks/logs/searching_logs.md

 To begin searching log data, go to CloudWatch --> Logs --> Insights

-At the top of the page, select the log group that you want to perform queries
+At the top of the page, select the log group that you want to perform queries on

 Enter the queries below and click "Run query"